bitzj2015/SpinML-Artifact/README.md

 While these are not strict requirements, we recommend using a server with at least 16GB of GPU memory to successfully reproduce the experiments.

 ### Software Requirements
 The experiments were performed on a server running `Ubuntu 20.04.1 LTS`.
-Hence Linux environment is recommended for this project.
+Hence, Linux environment is recommended for this project.
 This is not tested on another operating systems.

 1. Install Python version 3.10.
-It is recommended to create and install packages in a virtual envrionment (e.g: conda).
+It is recommended to create and install packages in a virtual environment (e.g: conda).

   ```
   conda create -n spinml python=3.10 -y